-Rana Ayyub moves Delhi HC against attachment of assets by Enforcement Directorate
+No further action on attached properties of Rana Ayyub, Delhi High Court tells ED

-The journalist contended that the provisional order to attach the assets had been passed on February 4 and had expired after completion of 180 days since then.
+In a plea, the journalist had submitted that the validity of the order to attach her assets in an alleged money laundering case had expired.

-Journalist Rana Ayyub on Wednesday filed a petition in the Delhi High Court challenging the attachment of her assets by the Enforcement Directorate in a money laundering case, IANS reported.
+The Delhi High Court on Wednesday restrained the Enforcement Directorate from taking further steps against journalist Rana Ayyub on the basis of her assets attached by the central agency in a money laundering case, Bar and Bench reported.

+The order will stay in effect till the next date of hearing on November 17.
+Justice Yashwant Varma issued the notice after Ayyub filed a petition against her assets being attached.

-The central agency has filed a case against Ayyub under the Prevention of Money Laundering Act, and accused her of misusing funds collected for charity through an online fundraising platform.
+The central agency has filed a case against Ayyub under the Prevention of Money Laundering Act, accusing her of misusing funds collected for charity through an online fundraising platform.
 In February, the Enforcement Directorate attached Ayyub’s assets worth Rs 1.77 crore, alleging that the money was linked to proceeds of the crime.

-In her petition, Ayyub has contended that the provisional order to attach the assets had been passed on February 4 and had expired after completion of 180 days since then, according to ANI.
-She has argued that according to provisions of the Prevention of Money Laundering Act, the Enforcement Directorate no longer has jurisdiction to carry out proceedings against her based on the attached assets.
+In her petition filed on Wednesday, Ayyub contended that the provisional order to attach the assets had been passed on February 4 and its validity had expired after completion of 180 days since then, according to ANI.

+She argued that according to provisions of the Prevention of Money Laundering Act, the Enforcement Directorate no longer has jurisdiction to carry out proceedings against her based on the attached assets.

-Justice Yashwant Varma of the Delhi High Court on Wednesday tagged the case along with a group of petitions with similar prayers.
-The court will hear the case on November 17.
+On Wednesday, the Delhi High Court also restrained Ayyub from disposing of or creating any third party rights of the attached funds, PTI reported.

 On April 4, the High Court had allowed Ayyub to leave the country, days after the Enforcement Directorate had stopped her from boarding a flight to London based on a lookout circular against her.